learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

     [0.7461417892908068, 0.6178054015327881, 1.0516980354349175, 0.8708059733401117, 2.017327151511592, 1.6703468814515983, 0.17555392107371448, 0.1453586466490356, 4.3624584377810995, 3.61211558648275]

 Rather than being represented by tuples, all of the  values are now on the same level.
-When we are trying to combine different items together, it is sometimes necessary to use flatmap rather than map in order to properly reduce to our specifications.
-This is not one of those instances, but int he upcoming lab, you just might have to use it.
+When we are trying to combine different items together, it is sometimes necessary to use `.flatMap()` rather than `.map()` in order to properly reduce to our specifications.
+This is not one of those instances, but in the upcoming lab, you just might have to use it.

 ## Filter
 After meeting with some external consultants, BuyStuff has determined that its business will be more profitable if it focuses on higher ticket items.
-Now, use the filter method to select items that bring in more than $300 after tax and discount have been removed.
+Now, use the `.filter()` method to select items that bring in more than $300 after tax and discount have been removed.
 A filter method is a specialized form of a map function that only returns the items that match a certain criterion.
 In the cell below:
-* use a lambda function within a filter function to meet the consultant's suggestion's specifications. set RDD = `selected_items`
+* use a lambda function within a `.filter()` method to meet the consultant's suggestion's specifications. set `RDD = selected_items`
 * calculate the total number of items remaining in BuyStuff's inventory